Donald Trump’s New York Tax Returns Might Get Released By State’s Senate

 Per The Sacramento Bee, New York’s Senate approved a bill Wednesday that would give three congressional committees access to the president’s state tax returns.
 If the bill makes it to Governor Andrew Cuomo and he signs it, it would allow Congress to obtain these returns, creating a path around Trump’s current refusal to disclose them.

-While the bill doesn’t mention Trump by name, NBC News reports that it would give state tax officials to power to release returns by the U.S. president and vice president, U.S. senators, the state’s governor, lieutenant governor, attorney general, or comptroller.
-But only upon request by the leaders of the House Ways and Means Committee, the Joint Committee on Taxation, or the Senate Finance Committee.
+While the bill doesn’t mention Trump by name, NBC News reports that it would give state tax officials the power to release returns by the U.S. president and vice president, U.S. senators, the state’s governor, lieutenant governor, attorney general, or comptroller, but only upon request by the leaders of the House Ways and Means Committee, the Joint Committee on Taxation, or the Senate Finance Committee.

 Senator Brad Hoylman, a Manhattan Democrat and one of the main sponsors of the bill, says that backlash from Republicans is misguided, suggesting that the bill is business as usual.